tsanny/pomodoro-timer/README.md

 ~~Giving the benefit of the doubt, I'll assume the author has forgotten to take into account the 10 second warm-up and 2.856 second sound at the end in the claim of "15 extra seconds", so the drift was 2.144 seconds.
 Assuming a length of 1800 seconds and a count of 1 for the blog post:~~

-The Author clarified that "15 extra seconds" referred to the warm up and sounds were added.
+The author clarified that "15 extra seconds" referred to the drift before warm up and sounds were added to the code.

 |         Program          |    Time    | Ideal Time  |   Drift   |         Error          |
 | :----------------------: | :--------: | :---------: | :-------: | :--------------------: |